Labelling 3D prints

 Audio labels

 Audio labels are a good option when lengthy explanations are needed and the model will be explored independently.
-They also promote inclusion, as they can be used by sighted and blind people together.
+They also promote inclusion, as they can provide useful information to everyone, regardless of whether they have a print disability.

 Penfriend and other audio label stickers